waleedansari98/Insanewhip/README.md

 - 👋 Hi, I’m @Insanewhip
+- 🌱 I’m currently working as a Cloud Engineer @ Avanade
-- 👀 I’m interested in learning automation, configuration, and the Azure Cloud
+- 👀 I’m interested in learning the Azure Cloud, automation, and coding
-- 🌱 I’m currently learning Terraform through online resources
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Insanewhip/Insanewhip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.